Matthieu Blazy’s Structural Reset at Chanel

 (Cotton Tweed / Black)

-Body Proportion: Who This Works For
+Body Type — Who This Works For

-These jackets are not universally accommodating.
+These jackets do not accommodate universally.

 (Cotton Tweed / Black)